xelox/screenTimeRec/README.md

-# Simple Application Usage Time Tracker
+# Simple Application-usage Time Tracker
 This application records time spent on programs and saves it in the folder %APPDATA%/Simple Application Usage Time Tracker/data folder.
 Data is only collected and saved locally.

 ## Requirements